zeek/package-manager/doc/package.rst

 The `tags` field contains a comma-delimited set of metadata tags that further classify and describe the purpose of the package.
 This is used to help users better discover and search for packages.
-The :ref:`bro-pkg search <search-command>` command will inspect these tags.
+The :ref:`zkg search <search-command>` command will inspect these tags.
 An example :file:`bro-pkg.meta` using tags::

   [package]